Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 Kanjanai by Puthumai Pithan

 “You haven’t still slept.
 Have you?
 What is the time now?”
-She asked, yawned.
+She asked, yawning.

 It was exactly one minute past twelve midnight.